-Gardening: My ‘Hanging Garden of Crows Nest’ is small enough so as not to be a chore, a place of reflection and of beauty, in which to observe nature ‘red of tooth and claw’.
-In recent years I have planted a number of different-coloured farangipanis, to serve as hosts for epiphytes, while cultivating a smaller orchid collection (including some of our Latouria hybrids) in the back yard.
+Gardening: My ‘Hanging Garden of Crows Nest’ was small enough so as not to be a chore, a place of reflection and of beauty, in which to observe nature ‘red of tooth and claw’.
+In recent years I had planted a number of different-coloured farangipanis, to serve as hosts for epiphytes, while cultivating a smaller orchid collection (including some of our Latouria hybrids) in the back yard.
 Phil Spence named one of our dendrobium hybrids after me (registered Royal Horticultural Society at the end of 2014), Grex name Dendrobium Edwin Wilson.